Data-Coders/Banking-App-in-Java/Readme.md

 # Banking Management Application in Java

-This is the First Repository By Aman and Kushal through Github.com.
-This will be Readme file for this Project I will Update it Later on as this is Just for you to get a Basic Understanding how to work from now on.
+This Java Application is a Copy of Software made by [Aman Ojha](https://github.com/coderaman07) in his Python Practice Repository and this Repository will be Written in Java Completly as first Java Project.

 ## Getting Started

 You just have to install JDK 14 on your Machine.
-I have Installed Java 14 SDK in My System and rest Depends Upon You

 ### Installing